Research & Creative Fellowships

 For more information, contact Dr. Catherine Cordova, catherine.cordova@pitt.edu.

 The Creative Arts Fellowship supports undergraduate students producing creative work under the mentorship of a Pitt-affiliated faculty or project mentor who works in a medium or discipline relevant to the project.
-The Creative Arts Fellowships are open to Pitt undergraduates from any major or campus.
 Applications are welcome for projects for any artistic endeavor, and interdisciplinary projects are encouraged.
 Past projects have included one or more elements including: exploring connections between art and science, creative writing, film, performing arts, and studio arts.

 Participate in civic engagement and build civic identity by taking part in public service.
 FHC students may apply to receive up to $6,000 for a summer Congressional internship or other public service internship at a nationally recognized non-profit or government agency.
 Applications for Summer 2025 are TBA.
 Check out our 50+ partners that you can intern with in our Civic Engagement Catalog.